 Enjoy!
 No complicated steam attachment needed.

-2. Steam Milk on the Stovetop
+2. Froth Milk Using the Stovetop

 Using your stove to heat milk gives you more control over the temperature, but it involves a little more work on your part.
 Still, this is a great method because you can put the thermometer directly in the pot and remove the milk as soon as it reaches 150°F.